jeremytammik/tbc/a/1981_chatgpt_basics.md

 * General access to ChatGPT, even during

 Not surprising.
-Best things in life are never free.
+The best things in life are never free.

 Bait and switch &ndash; the oldest trick in the book &ndash; predates AI.